 Natchez Trace Parkway from milepost 308 to 338

-Helen Keller’s Birthplace – Located in Tuscumbia, Alabama, about 19 miles east of the parkway, Ivy Green, Helen Keller’s birthplace, has been a permanent shrine to the “miracle” that occurred to the blind and deaf seven-year old girl’s life.
+Helen Keller’s Birthplace – Located in Tuscumbia, Alabama, about 19 miles east of the parkway, Ivy Green, Helen Keller’s birthplace, has been a permanent shrine to the “miracle” that occurred to the blind and deaf seven-year-old girl’s life.
 In 1954, the site was opened as a museum and placed on the National Register of Historic Places.
 Helen was born healthy on June 27, 1880.
-However, when she was 19 months old she was stricken with a severe illness that left her both blind and deaf.
-Her parents sought the advice of Dr. Alexander Graham Bell who introduced them to Anne Sullivan on March 3, 1887.
-After her miraculous breakthrough at the well-pump where she learned the word “water” she soon knew the entire alphabet and learned over 600 words in six months.
+However, when she was 19 months old, she was stricken with a severe illness that left her blind and deaf.
+Her parents sought Dr. Alexander Graham Bell’s advice, who introduced them to Anne Sullivan on March 3, 1887.
+After her miraculous breakthrough at the well-pump where she learned the word “water,” she soon knew the entire alphabet and learned over 600 words in six months.
 By age 10, she had mastered Braille and learned to use a typewriter.
 By 16, Helen could speak well enough to attend school.
 In 1904 she graduated “cum laude” from Radcliffe College.
 Her teacher, Anne Sullivan, stayed by her side as Helen dedicated her life to improving the conditions of blind and deaf-blind people around the world.
 Located at 300 North Commons Street West Tuscumbia, AL 35674.
-Exit the Trace at milepost 320 onto US Highway 72 and travel east 19 miles.
+Exit the Trace at milepost 320 onto U.S. Highway 72 and travel 19 miles east.

 Spring Park – Located in downtown Tuscumbia, just south of the central business district, Spring Park consists of a large spring forming a lake.
 Located inside Spring Park is Cold Water Falls, the world’s largest man-made natural stone waterfall to be known in existence.
-The waterfall was in construction for 120 days and the largest stone weighs 77,000 pounds.
+The waterfall was constructed in 120 days, and the largest stone weighs 77,000 pounds.
 Approximately 4,320,000 gallons of water pass over the falls each day.
-The lake features a memorial water fountain dedicated to the memory of Princess Im-Mi-Ah-Key the wife of Chief Tuscumbia.
+The lake features a memorial water fountain dedicated to the memory of Princess Im-Mi-Ah-Key, the wife of Chief Tuscumbia.
 There are 51 jets that make up the fountain.
-The center jet shoots water in excess of 100 feet into the air and the other 50-shoot water 40-50 feet into the air.
+The center jet shoots water over 100 feet into the air and the other 50-shoot water 40-50 feet into the air.
 All jets are choreographed to lights and music.

 Buzzard Roost Spring – Originally called Buzzard Sleep, the name was changed to Buzzard Roost in 1801 by Levi Colbert, a renowned Chickasaw chief.
-The spring was a water source for the Colbert house which also served as an inn and stand for travelers on the Old Natchez Trace.
-Travelers who stopped here remarked that its a good place for they were well received, well fed and kindly treated.
+The spring was a water source for the Colbert house, serving as an inn for travelers on the Old Natchez Trace.
+Travelers who stopped here remarked that its a good place, for they were well received, well-fed, and kindly treated.
 Levi was a brother to George Colbert.
-They both ran the Colbert Ferry and their stands were about 2 hours apart by horseback.
+They both ran the Colbert Ferry, and their stands were about 2 hours apart by horseback.

 Continue next page for mileposts 339 to 442